reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/auditrecords/c8y_auditrecords_create.md

 ### Options

 ```
       --activity string            The activity that was carried out.
       --application string         The application used to carry out the audited action.
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
   -h, --help                       help for create
       --processingMode string      Cumulocity processing mode
       --severity string            The severity of action: critical, major, minor, warning or information.
       --source string              An optional ManagedObject that the audit record originated from (accepts pipeline)
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --text string                Text description of the audit record.
       --time string                Time of the audit record.
 Defaults to current timestamp.
       --type string                Identifies the type of this audit record.
       --user string                The user responsible for the audited action.
 ```

 ### Options inherited from parent commands